 When your child comes to you for the first time and tells you they don’t like their body, what would you do?
 Will you try to help them to change their body?
-Will you support them in losing weight?
+Will you support them in changing their body?
 Will you blow them off by telling them they are fine?
 Will you clam up and freeze because you have no idea what to do?

 In our diet culture today, it’s no wonder our children are fearful of being in a less than perfect body.
 Everywhere they turn they are hearing fat phobic messages about bodies.
 As soon as they enter school they will get messages about healthy and unhealthy foods.
 They will learn social skills meant to teach them a social filter, but in reality they are being taught that not all bodies are acceptable bodies.